 Factory installed gift

 Paul Allen of Newark, New Jersey grew up next to his dad’s auto repair shop.
 One day a customer came in with a brand new 1963 Ford Galaxy complaining of a banging noise, but only at certain times.
 The customer mentioned that the noise always started up when he left his house so they drove the car back to the house.
 When they drove up the steep driveway they heard the noise, a sliding sound followed by a loud thump.
 “Back in the shop, my Dad took the door panel off and found that a worker on the assembly line had left a gift inside of the driver’s side door—a lovely empty soda bottle.
 He got the deposit back on the bottle and called the bill paid,” says Allen.
-Here are some of the weirdest things ever found in storage units.

 Bill Bender, owner of Independent Motors in Boulder Colorado recalls a time back in the 1980s when a customer brought in his Datsun for repairs.
 “When we opened the hood, we discovered a strange aluminum foil configuration wrapped around the exhaust manifold.
 I called the customer about it he said it was how he prepared his meals.
 In fact, he was writing a car-cooking cookbook,” Bender says.
 Bender was so intrigued he got a recipe for “Denver to Colorado Springs Brisket” and tried it.
 “It turned out to be really good!
 He clearly knew what he was talking about, as odd of a specialty as that is.”
 Sadly, car-cooking days are pretty much of thing of the past now that there is more sophisticated access to exhaust manifolds.